metaplex-foundation/js-examples/paginate-nfts/README.md

 Pagination is not really a thing when it comes to the `getProgramAcccount` RPC method.
 This tutorial demonstrates how you can still simulate NFT pagination by lazy loading NFTs and fetching their metadata on demand.

-We will be using the [findAllByOwner](https://github.com/metaplex-foundation/js#findallbyowner) method in the Metaplex SDK which will give us the list of NFTs without their metadata JSON loaded.
-(This is crucial because if we have to fetch 1000 NFTs with their metadata, it will take a lot of time and hugely impact the performance of application and will fetch a large amount data in a single go).
+We will be using the [findAllByOwner](https://github.com/metaplex-foundation/js#findallbyowner) method in the Metaplex SDK which will give us the list of NFTs without their JSON metadata loaded.
+This is important because if we had to fetch hundreds of NFTs with their JSON metadata, it will take a lot of time and greatly impact the performance of the application.

 This example uses a new NextJS app with Metaplex which can be created by following the instructions listed in [Getting Started with Metaplex and Next.js](../getting-started-nextjs).